 Read more: Saudi Arabia raises temperature against Iran

-Increase Economic Growth: It will focus on nine sectors which can generate major growth for the economy including: renewable energy, advanced manufacturing, mining and metals, retail and wholesale trade, healthcare, finance, tourism and hospitality and infrastructure construction and transport.
+Increase Economic Growth: It will focus on nine sectors that can generate major growth for the economy including: renewable energy, advanced manufacturing, mining and metals, retail and wholesale trade, healthcare, finance, tourism and hospitality, and infrastructure construction and transport.

 Already some cuts have started as fiscal austerity measures have been adopted with public sector salaries reduced, removal of the 13th-month salary for the public sector, state subsidies for electricity, water and petrol have been slashed.